bfatemi/hider/README.md

 ## Example

-This package provides two functions (wrappers around functionality from the package 'sodium') to hide and unhide any object.
+This package provides two functions (wrappers around functionality from the package 'sodium') to hide and unhide any object with as few steps as possible.

 Most often this object will be a dataset but these wrappers will *hide* or *unhide* anything